SUDDEN DESU

 • EXTRA - You end up working as an extra in the background of a movie

-• GEI NIN - You end up working as an unpopular stage entertainer (comedian?)
+• GEI NIN - You end up working as an unpopular entertainer

-• URETERU GEININ - You end up working as a popular stage entertainer
+• URETERU GEININ - You end up working as a popular entertainer

 • MODEL - You end up working as a fashion model